ttu/json-flatfile-datastore/README.md

 Unit Tests are executed automatically with CI builds.

-Benchmarks are not part of automated builds.
-Benchmarks can be used as a reference when making changes to existing functionality by comparing execution times.
+Benchmarks are not part of CI builds.
+Benchmarks can be used as a reference when making changes to the existing functionality by comparing the execution times before and after the changes.

 ### API